Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Setup

 finishing the result since for $K \gg 0$ sufficiently large, on $V_0$ the two forms $\iddbar R^2$ and $\iddbar r^2$ give rise to uniformly equivalent metrics.
-We utilize that switching back to the metric unscaled $\iddbar r^2$ pulls out a copy of $K^{-1}$ for each derivative so

-\end{proof} The form $\iddbar r^2$ is only a positive definite metric for $R \gg 0$, so we will use the form $C(1 + |x|^2)^\alpha$ on the bounded region where $\omega$ (as defined above) is not positive definite and glue the two together to make a globally well-defined metric.
+When we instead measure using the unscaled metric $\iddbar r^2$, there is an added factor of $K^{-1}$ for each derivative, so $|\nabla^i h|_{\iddbar r^2} = O(K^{-d_1-i})$. \end{proof} The form $\omega = \iddbar r^2$ is only a positive definite metric for $R \gg 0$, so we glue in the form $C(1 + |x|^2)^\alpha$ on the bounded region where $\omega$ is not positive definite and piece the two together to make a globally well-defined metric.
 For $C$ sufficiently large and $\alpha > 0$, this is greater than ${r}^2$ on a large ball around the origin of radius $A$ from Proposition \ref{acybound}.
 The form $\iddbar r^2$ becomes a well-defined metric outside this region.
-We take a regularized maximum of the two forms above to have a global metric on $V_t$ as per Demailly \cite[\textsection 5.E]{Demailly}.
+We take a regularized maximum of the two forms above to have a global metric on $V_t$, a construction found in Demailly \cite[\textsection 5.E]{Demailly}.
 The results of Conlon-Hein \cite{Conlon_2013} say that this new metric, which is asymptotic to a Calabi-Yau metric with sufficient growth decay, can be perturbed to a Calabi-Yau metric defined by $\eta_t = \iddbar \phi_t$.
 Furthermore, this metric is unique by \cite[Theorem 2.1]{Conlon_2013}.
-In particular, $\phi_t$ is invariant under the action of the compact complex torus $T$ generated by the $\bC^*$-action.
-In particular, the value of $\phi_t(z^{-1/d_1}\cdot x)$ is well-defined regardless of the choice of branch cut used to define the fractional exponent.
-Theorem 2.1 of \cite{Conlon_2013} gives constants $C_i$ such that for $x$ in the annular region $\frac{1}{2} < R < 2$, the following estimate holds for $\lambda > 1$:
+In particular, $\phi_t$ is invariant under the action of the compact torus $T$ generated by the $\bC^*$-action.
+Notably, the value of $\phi_t(z^{-1/d_1}\cdot x)$ is well-defined regardless of the choice of branch cut used to define the fractional exponent, which will be used to define the asymptotically Calabi-Yau metric on all of $\cX$.
+Theorem 2.1 of \cite{Conlon_2013} gives some $c > 0$ (if $d_1> 3$, then even $c>1$ can be chosen), constants $C_i$ such that for $x$ in the annular region $\frac{1}{2} < R < 2$, the following estimate holds for $\lambda > 1$: